ine-labs/AWSGoat/solutions/module-1/05-Server Side Request Forgery Part 1.md

 ![](https://user-images.githubusercontent.com/65826354/179528330-7bf9f93e-affd-4525-88ae-57b763ecf076.png)

-## Step 2: From side navigation menu select Newpost
+## Step 2: From the side navigation menu select Newpost

 ![](https://user-images.githubusercontent.com/65826354/179528339-b0f62e1b-55e8-48a2-b3d7-90ef9ef841dc.png)

 Enter any demo headline for the post like, "Sample post check for SSRF".
-Also, fill in the Author Name.
+Also, fill in the Author's Name.

-In "Enter URL of image" field, write down the below-mentioned payload.
+In the "Enter URL of image" field, write down the below-mentioned payload.

 Payload:

 ```
 file:///etc/passwd/
 ```

+The file scheme is used to access files stored on the local system, the payload if successful will let us view the contents of file  */etc/passwd*.

 ![](https://user-images.githubusercontent.com/65826354/179528349-06a08046-9e17-47b3-b83f-ef707563b5e8.png)